emqx/mria/doc/rlog.md

 ## Motivation

-Using Ekka in RLOG mode aims to improve database write throughput in large clusters (4 nodes and more).
+Using Mria in RLOG mode aims to improve database write throughput in large clusters (4 nodes and more).

 The default unpatched mnesia has two modes of table access: